morgantaschuk/markdown-resume/README.md

     ./build_resume.sh DIR

 Where DIR is the location of your Markdown files.
+They need to be named specifically

 ## No, really.
 Usage